 Checkmk agent / API integrations

 The host should be monitored via SNMP.
 This selection allows the SNMP credentials field to appear below SNMP, with which you can define the SNMP community.
-Since this is generally the same for many hosts, it is rather recommended that it be defined in a folder.
+Since this is generally the same for many hosts, it is in fact recommended that it be defined in a folder.
 If nothing is specified

 Piggyback data from other hosts will be used.